dorkodu/sage/paper/3 -- Principles and Concepts.md

     }
     ```

-    This sample will add a to-do with given arguments, and *then* return the desired fields.
+    This sample will add a to-do with given arguments, and *then* return the desired artifacts.

-    Here is the result :
+    Here is the result **:**

     ```json
     {